lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 During the installation process you will need to type a password for MySQL root user

+The last step is to activate the database service:

+- If you are on Linux, you can do it by running `sudo service mysql start`
+- For Mac users, run `mysql.server start`

 ### Create Users and Databases
 After installing MySQL we need to create users so we can use the database.
-First, launch MySQL as the root user:
+First, launch MySQL console as the root user:
 ```bash
 mysql -u root -p
 ```